adityathakker/starter-lambda-cdk/README.md

-# Welcome to your CDK TypeScript project
+# Welcome to Starter Lambda CDK TypeScript Project

 ## Prereqs
 - AWS Account: Ensure you have an AWS account with permissions to deploy Lambda functions and related resources.